-The Palisades Charter High School will be participating in a earthquake (or other type of emergency) drill on October 20 at 10:20 AM.
+The Palisades Charter High School will be participating in an earthquake (or other type of emergency) drill on October 16 at 10:16 AM.

 This drill will simulate an earthquake in the Southern California area.
 Schools have been built to strict building standards and they are considered the safest buildings in the community.